luckywith786/DataStructure_simulator/README.rst

 GNU GPL Version 3, 29 June 2007.

-Please refer this link for detailed description.
+Please refer to GNU GPL version 3.txt for License

 All rights belong to Roneet Kumar Shaw.